Meredith moves to sell Time, Fortune and Sports Illustrated titles: sources

-(Reuters) - U.S. media company Meredith Corp MDO.N has hired advisers to explore a sale of its Time, Fortune, Money and Sports Illustrated magazines following its $1.84 billion acquisition of Time Inc in January, people familiar with the matter said.
+(Reuters) - U.S. media company Meredith Corp has hired advisers to explore a sale of its Time, Fortune, Money and Sports Illustrated magazines following its $1.84 billion acquisition of Time Inc in January, people familiar with the matter said.

 The move illustrates how Meredith sees some of Time Inc’s titles that attract primarily male readership as not playing to its core strength in women’s magazines, which include Better Homes & Gardens, Family Circle and Martha Stewart Living.

-The Des Moines, Iowa-based company has tapped investment banks Citigroup Inc (C.N) and Houlihan Lokey Inc (HLI.N) to find potential buyers for the magazines, the sources said this week.
+The Des Moines, Iowa-based company has tapped investment banks Citigroup Inc and Houlihan Lokey Inc to find potential buyers for the magazines, the sources said this week.
 There is no certainty that a divestiture will occur, the sources added.

 While it’s possible that media, telecommunications or technology companies could express an interest in the magazines, a sale to wealthy individuals, such as philanthropists or billionaires, is viewed by Meredith as more likely, according to one of the sources.